Champagne Showers

-"Champagne Showers" is a song performed by American EDM/electro hop recording duo LMFAO, featuring vocals from English singer-songwriter Natalia Kills.
+"Champagne Showers" is a song performed by American EDM/electro hop duo LMFAO, featuring vocals from British singer-songwriter Natalia Kills.
 It was released as the second single from the album Sorry for Party Rocking (2011).
-This song was an international hit in New Zealand, Australia, France, Ireland and Austria, peaking numbers 8, 9, 12, 15 and 18 respectively.
+This song was an international hit in New Zealand, Australia, France, Ireland and Austria, peaking at numbers 8, 9, 12, 15 and 18, respectively.
 The song stayed in the Australian top 50 for 27 weeks and in the French top 200 for 50 weeks.

 Background

 The song was reportedly inspired by a post-season holiday undertaken by Australian Football League (AFL) player Jude Bolton and several of his Sydney Swans teammates to Los Angeles during the 2010 post-season.